Freight Shipping from Minneapolis to Tacoma

 How much does it cost to ship freight from Minneapolis to Tacoma?

-Full truckload (FTL) rates from Minneapolis, MN to Tacoma, WA currently range from $3,909-$4,818 for a standard dry van load over the 1,818-mile route.
+Full truckload (FTL) rates from Minneapolis, MN to Tacoma, WA currently range $3,909-$4,818 (roughly $2.18-$2.66 per mile over 1,818 miles).
 LTL shipments typically cost $1,200-$1,945 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Minneapolis to Tacoma?